Anonymous LLC versus the Corporate Transparency Act of 2019 (H.R. 2513)

-Answer: All small companies (with some important exceptions), are required to disclose “beneficial ownership” to FinCEN vis-à-vis a report that contains full legal name, date of birth, contact info, and a valid ID number of either a passport, driver’s license or personal identification card (issued by a State).
+Answer: All small companies (with some exceptions not relevant to most small companies), are required to disclose “beneficial ownership” to FinCEN vis-à-vis a report that contains full legal name, date of birth, contact info, and a valid ID number of either a passport, driver’s license or personal identification card (issued by a State).
 This information must be updated yearly.

 Question: What defines or constitutes a “small company” as mentioned above?

 Answer: All companies that (i) employ 20 employees or less, (ii) file income tax returns with $5 Million or less in gross revenue, OR (iii) does NOT have an “operating presence at a physical office” within the US.
 “Operating Presence” is not defined within the Act, and will no doubt become the subject of litigation.

 Question: What defines or constitutes a “beneficial owner” as mentioned above?

 Answer: Anyone who, directly or indirectly, regardless of the arrangement (i.e. contract, understanding, relationship, etc), (i) exercises substantial control over the company, (ii) owns 25% or more of the company, OR (iii) receives substantial economic benefits from the assets of the company.
 There are exceptions, such as a minor child, persons acting on behalf of another person properly situation (i.e. nominee’s, intermediaries, custodians, agents), employees, creditors and persons whose interest is merely right of inheritance.

 Question: Can I simply hire a “nominee” to report their information instead of mine?

 Answer: No. Beware of “nominee services,” they are illegal at worst and can subject you to unwanted or unanticipated liability at best.
 The Act is written to require disclosure of anyone attempting to hide behind such persons.

 Question: I’m not a US-citizen.
 How am I, as a foreign national, supposed to comply with these requirements?